khan-lab/khan-lab.github.io/index.md

 {% capture text %}

-We are a dedicated team of responsible researchers who push the frontier of computational cancer genomics.
-We strive to build an inclusive environment for research, and recognize the value of diversity in the process of discovery.
+We are a dedicated team of responsible researchers who advance the frontier of computational cancer genomics.
+We strive to build an inclusive environment for research and recognize the value of diversity in the process of scientific creativity and discovery.

 {%
   include button.html
-  link="team"
+  link="join"
-  text="Meet our team"
+  text="Join our team"
   icon="fa-solid fa-arrow-right"
   flip=true